Meth Addiction: What to Know

 Any form of meth abuse causes the overproduction of dopamine in the brain.
 Dopamine is a neurotransmitter that is associated with signaling pleasure in the brain.
 Methamphetamine triggers a sense of euphoria while at the same time boosting energy levels and self-confidence.
 The effects of meth are intense but fleeting, with mind and body experiencing a crash a few hours after use, meaning that meth is extremely addictive.

 Discover what meth dependence means, how methamphetamine addiction develops, and how to engage with a meth detox and treatment program.
-While an addiction to meth can provoke long-term and potentially life-threatening complications, evidence-based treatment typically produces favorable outcomes.
+While an addiction to meth can provoke long-term and potentially life-threatening complications, evidence-based treatment programs like Gratitude Lodge can help.

 What does it mean to be addicted to meth?